stewarthkerr/arabidopsis_thaliana_pipeline/readme.md

 A data pipeline for performing short analyses to evaluate the variability of the genealogical pattern across the genome of 200+ variants of the *Arabidopsis thaliana* plant was built and used.
 The overview for this project can be accessed via [the project overview](projectoverview.md).
 A more detailed outline of each step can be accessed via [stepsinstructions.md](stepsinstructions.md)

 ## Scripts
-The script for each step can be accessed in script directory.
-The instruction of runing those scripts are in readme.md under that directory.
+The script for each step can be accessed in the script directory.
+The instruction for running those scripts are in [readme.md under that directory](scripts/readme.md).

 ## Files
 Tree files created from step 5 are in iqtree directory.